 Budgeting is a prime factor that needs to be chalked out before a food truck business can be set up.
 Whether it is the truck’s cost and size or other costs for food, transport, staff, and marketing, everything needs to have a separate allocated budget.

-There are definitive costs of having the right equipment to churn out quality food, properly ventilate the van while also maintaining hygiene and quality standards.
+There are definitive costs of having the right equipment to churn out quality food, and properly ventilate the van while also maintaining hygiene and quality standards.
 These need to be laid out beforehand.

 4. Chalk out a Food Truck Business Plan

 Once you have the above-listed basic aspects in place, you can start with your food truck business’s actual planning process.
 This involves considering the market aspects beyond your fundamental ideas for your business.
 While many things will be subject to changes as you go, it is advisable to set metrics in mind.

-Study relevant trends to analyze what could work or what wouldn't work for your business.
-You can list out a few products for your food truck and separate work on the raw materials, power, and other specifics you'd require for the same.
-For instance, chilled beverages, fresh fries, foods that need fresh dough, all would require some pre-planning to be executed efficiently.
+Study relevant trends to analyze what could work or what wouldn’t work for your business.
+You can list out a few products for your food truck and separate work on the raw materials, power, and other specifics you’d require for the same.
+For instance, chilled beverages, fresh fries, and foods that need fresh dough would require some pre-planning to be executed efficiently.

-You can read the complete business plan guide to explore how to write a detailed and informal business plan.
+You can read the complete food truck business plan guide to explore how to write a detailed and informal business plan.

 5. Plan Your Pricing and Aesthetic

-For any food business, pricy is always a tricky point to tackle.
+For any food truck business, price is always a tricky point to tackle.
 While you do not want to undersell any of your dishes, overpricing will instantly steer away several customers that would have otherwise brought in profits even at lesser rates.
 Price planning can be done efficiently by first budgeting finances for raw materials and then studying competitor prices.

 6. Look Out for Competitors